jenis-1722/jenis-1722/README.md

 applications** — from designing retrieval pipelines and evaluating model quality to shipping the interfaces that put these systems in users' hands.

-- 🔭 Building **AI, RAG, and LLM-based applications**
+- 🔭 Working on **AI, RAG, and LLM-based applications**
 - 🧪 Focused on **LLM evaluation, benchmarking, and testing**
-- 🔎 Working with **vector databases, embeddings, and retrieval systems**
+- 📚 Working with **Vector Databases, Embeddings, and Retrieval Systems**
-- 🛠️ Building with **Python, C++, TypeScript, and React**
+- 💻 Building applications using **Python, C++, TypeScript, and React**
-- 🌱 Exploring **MLOps, scalable AI deployment, and distributed systems**
+- 🌱 Learning **MLOps, scalable AI deployment, and distributed systems**
-- ⚡ Driven to solve real-world problems with AI
+- ⚡ Passionate about solving real-world problems using AI

 ---